Fine compactified moduli of enriched structures on stable curves: Comparison to enriched structures

-\begin{corollary} Suppose we are in \ref{sit:sscontrolled}.
+\begin{corollary}[c.f. \ref{thm:transfer_of_compatibility_when_labels_vanish}] Suppose we are in \ref{sit:sscontrolled}.
 Suppose moreover that $S$ is \emph{reduced}.
-Then the conclusions of \ref{thm:transfer_of_compatibility_when_labels_vanish} hold; more precisely, we have \begin{enumerate} \item If we start with a compatible invertible enrichment datum $\frak E$ (i.e.\ an invertible compactified enriched structure) then the invertible supp-compatible vertex-enriched structure $\frak E_{vert}$ obtained by forgetting extra quotients is $\otimes$-compatible; \item Suppose also that every connected component of $S$ is irreducible.
+Then \begin{enumerate} \item If we start with a compatible invertible enrichment datum $\frak E$ (i.e.\ an invertible compactified enriched structure) then the invertible Fitting-compatible vertex-enriched structure $\frak E_{vert}$ obtained by forgetting extra quotients is $\otimes$-compatible; \item Suppose also that every connected component of $S$ is irreducible.
 Then the resulting functor from invertible compactified enriched structures to enriched structures is an equivalence. \end{enumerate} \end{corollary} \begin{proof} (1): Suppose that $C/S$ is as in the statement and that we are given a compatible invertible enrichment datum.
 We extract a vertex-enrichment datum $(q_{v,G}\colon s^*\ca I_{G^c} \twoheadrightarrow \cl F_{v,G})_{v,G}$, and consider the line bundle $\bigotimes \cl F_{v,G}$.
-The locus in $S$ where this bundle is trivial on the fibres is a closed subscheme of $S$ and contains all points of $S$ by \ref{thm:transfer_of_compatibility_when_labels_vanish} (applies in the case when the base is a point), hence is equal to $S$ since $S$ is reduced.
+The locus in $S$ where this bundle is trivial on the fibres is a closed subscheme of $S$ and contains all points of $S$ by \ref{thm:transfer_of_compatibility_when_labels_vanish} (applied in the case when the base is a point), hence is equal to $S$ since $S$ is reduced.

 (2): Unlike for (1) we cannot quite deduce this formally from the case over a field.
 Note that both sets are empty if $C/S$ is not 1-aligned by \ref{lem:alignment_from_inv_quotient}, so we may assume that $C/S$ is 1-aligned.
 Fix a hemisphere $H$ of $\Gamma$.
 Let $z\colon Z_H \tra S$ be the closed subscheme where all the labels of separating edges of $H$ vanish.
 We consider two cases: